kevinbae15/robin-availability-api/README.md

 ### POST `/api/products`

-> Note, duplicate products are allowed, BUT duplicate options for a single attribute or duplicate attributes for a single product are not allowed
+> Note, duplicate products are allowed, BUT duplicate options for a single attribute or duplicate attributes for a single product are not allowed.
+Also, if an attribute is provided, a non-empty list of options for the attribute must be provided as well.

 Request Payload: